 Many different factors can have an impact on your breathing, such as participating in physical activity or the quality of the air you are breathing.
 Both are natural physiological reactions you shouldn’t worry about.
-However, if your nose isn’t functioning properly due to illness, you’re likely to experience issues with your breathing that can cause quite a bit of discomfort, difficulties hearing and trouble getting a proper night’s sleep.
+However, if your nose isn’t functioning properly due to illness, you’re likely to experience issues with your breathing that can cause discomfort and trouble getting a proper night’s sleep.

-When you’re dealing with nasal congestion, a blocked nose, sinus symptoms, a stuffy or drippy nose or whatever else those around you may call it, what’s happening is the blood vessels in your nose are engorged, inflamed, and irritated.
+When you’re dealing with nasal congestion, a blocked nose, sinus symptoms, a stuffy or drippy nose or whatever else those around you may call it, the blood vessels in your nose are engorged, inflamed, and irritated.
 This causes mucus to accumulate that can be runny or dry.
-Other common problems include sinus blockage, or repeated infections, a deviated nasal septum, and narrow nasal and sinus passageways.
-A nasal spray is good for helping sinus or chest congestion, but they’re not all created equally.
+Other common problems include sinus blockage, or repeated infections, a deviated nasal septum, and narrow nasal and sinus passageways.2 A nasal spray is good for helping sinus congestion, but they’re not all created equally.

 To restore the normal function of your nose and relieve sinus congestion, try using an effective and fast acting nasal decongestant or nasal spray.
 Try Otrivin Sea Water Spray or Otrivin Medicated Nasal Spray to find a solution to breathe better quickly, with formulations made for both babies and adults.